You’re likely familiar with the idea that shorter videos are better.

 Our prediction was on point, although the graph isn’t a duplicate of what we predicted earlier.

-The sweet spot for an explainer video is 1 to 2 minutes long.
-When the video reaches 2 minutes in duration, the average views drops from 77% to 57%, and that’s a significant difference when we’re talking about explainer videos.
+The sweet spot for an explainer clip is 1 to 2 minutes long.
+When the video reaches 2 minutes in duration, the average views drops from 77% to 57%, and that’s a significant difference when we’re talking about different types of explainers.

 There are a few important points that you can take from our research.

-- Explainer videos shorter than 60 seconds have the highest audience retention rate.
+- Animated videos shorter than 60 seconds have the highest audience retention rate.

-Explainer videos are meant to be compact and filled with bite-sized information for viewers.
+Explainers are meant to be compact and filled with bite-sized information for viewers.
 The data says the average audience retention rate of a 1-minute explainer video (or less) is 77%.
-It means that a 60-second explainer video (on average) will hold viewers’ attention for roughly 47 seconds.
+It means that a 60-second video (on average) will hold viewers’ attention for roughly 47 seconds.

-The longer an explainer video is, the fewer viewers it retains.
+The longer an animated clip is, the fewer viewers it retains.
 After an explainer video reaches the 2-minute mark, every second of it counts.

 So, we suggest that you avoid going past the 2-minute mark unless you truly have to and there is no other way to squeeze your content into the first 2 minutes.

-Although the graph line seems to drop significantly after the first minute, 1- to 2-minute explainer videos are still powerful enough to get the most important parts of your content up-front.
+Although the graph line seems to drop significantly after the first minute, 1- to 2-minute explainers are still powerful enough to get the most important parts of your content up-front.

 After the 2-minute mark, exponential decay kicks in.
 The longer you go on, the less retention your video will have–and the difference is significant.
 The audience retention rate after 2 minutes dropped significantly.